Shared Path Comments on Bill 5 “Protect Ontario by Unleashing our Economy Act, 2025”

 On April 17, 2025, Bill 5, the Protect Ontario by Unleashing our Economy Act, 2025, was tabled for first reading in the Ontario Legislature by the Hon.
 Stephen Lecce, Minister of Energy and Mines.
 Second Reading debate on Bill 5 was completed on May 6, 2025, and the legislation has been referred to the Standing Committee on the Interior for consideration.
 Shared Path submitted comments on this Bill.

-Bill 5 advances economic development by disregarding due process in accordance with Duty to Consult and Accommodate and the environment.
+First Nations need to be consulted early.
+Bill 5 advances economic development by disregarding due process in accordance with Duty to Consult and Accommodate.
 For example, Schedule 9 of the Bill, the Special Economic Zones Act, 2025 (the “SEZA”) lacks critical definition and explicit oversight mechanisms or ways and means in which First Nations will be able to either participate in, or raise concerns about, decision-making; leaving the Premier and cabinet with unprecedented control over the province, including the ability to exempt individuals and corporations from provincial and municipal laws.
 This leads to a weakening of democratic accountability and environmental integrity while bypassing consultation with First Nations.
-For the economy to grow, a process is needed to ensure First Nations rights and interests are not put at risk.

 This omnibus legislation would: